Bandwidth/bandwidth-cli/README.md

 ```

 #### list numbers
 List all numbers and their associated siteId and sip peer id.
 You can search numbers globally, at the site level, or at the sip peer level.
-By default, the numbers will be turned into a csv and stored in the cwd under a `bandwidth-numbers.csv`.
+By default, the numbers will be turned into a csv and stored in the current working directory (cwd) under `bandwidth-numbers.csv`.

 CLI-level defaults are not used, so `*` or a `site-id` is required.